paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-distribution.md

 /// The `State` struct is responsible for tracking the overall state of the subsystem.
 ///
-/// It tracks metadata about our view of the chain, which assignments and approvals we have seen, and our peers' views. struct State {
+/// It tracks metadata about our view of the unfinalized chain, which assignments and approvals we have seen, and our peers' views. struct State {
+  // These three fields are used in conjunction to construct a view over the unfinalized chain.
   blocks_by_number: BTreeMap<BlockNumber, Vec<Hash>>,
   blocks: HashMap<Hash, BlockEntry>,
+  finalized_number: BlockNumber,

+  // Peer view data is partially stored here, and partially inline within the `BlockEntry`s
   peer_views: HashMap<PeerId, View>,
-  finalized_number: BlockNumber,
 }

 enum MessageFingerprint {